izn0u/izn0u.github.io/_posts/2024-03-31-Oracle-ATG-Web-Commerce.md

-# Pentesting Oracle ATG Web Commerce
+# Oracle ATG Web Commerce

 This blog post aims to compile vulnerabilities identified during an investigation into a target utilizing Oracle Web Commerce (Oracle ATG).
  I will keep updating as i have some CVE pending.